 - The Liberal Redneck – Comedian Trae Crowder pontificates on politics.
 He is co-author of Liberal Redneck Manifesto: Draggin Dixie Outta the Dark.

-- Medias Touch – Left-leaning analysis.
+- Medias Touch – Left-leaning political and legal news analysis.
 Tagline: “Because truth is golden.”

 - The Nomiki Show – Progressive political analysis and an insider’s look at the DNC

-- On Contact – “Dissident voices currently missing from the mainstream media” Chris Hedges is a good speaker. 👍
+- On Contact – “Dissident voices currently missing from the mainstream media.”
+One of America’s greatest living thinkers, Chris Hedges interviews other brilliant thinkers.

 - The Progressive Soapbox with Jamarl Thomas – “An honest analysis of the news with a progressive view point without allegiance to anything other than the truth.”